skolverket/dnp-usermanagement/provisioning-api/README.md

 API for user provisionering (provisioning-api) requires that the client is authenticated.

+**Important notice: The implementation of a digital national assessments service is an ongoing project and the information in this repository will be continuously updated.** The material is not an official publication and should be considered as work in progress.

 ## References
 Information about the digitalisation of the national assessments is available at the [Swedish National Agency for Education’s web site (in Swedish)](https://www.skolverket.se/om-oss/var-verksamhet/skolverkets-prioriterade-omraden/digitalisering/digitala-nationella-prov/digitalisering-av-de-nationella-proven)